prefapp/charts/charts/argo-workflows-operations/README.md

 - Flexible Servers in Azure Database for PostgreSQL
 - MongoDB Atlas clusters

 ...using Argo Workflows.
-This chart dynamically generates Kubernetes RoleBindings, Roles, CronWorkflows, and ServiceAccounts based on the features defined in the values file.
+This chart dynamically generates Kubernetes RoleBindings, Roles, CronWorkflows, and ServiceAccounts based on the operations defined in the values file.

-## Features
+## Operations

-The chart supports the following features:
+The chart supports the following operations:
 - `aks-start-stop-cluster`: Start or stop an AKS cluster.
 - `vmss-scale-instances_count`: Scale the number of instances_count in a VMSS.
 - `flexible-server-start-stop-postgresql`: Start or stop a Flexible Server in Azure Database for PostgreSQL.